Colton Cowser: Professional career

+Minor leagues

 The Baltimore Orioles selected Cowser in the first round, with the fifth overall selection, of the 2021 Major League Baseball draft.
 He signed with the Orioles for a $4.9 million signing bonus.
 On August 2, 2021, Cowser made his professional debut with the Rookie-level Florida Complex League Orioles, hitting a solo home run in his second at-bat.
 After batting .500 over 22 at-bats, he was promoted to the Delmarva Shorebirds of the Low-A East.
 Over 25 games with Delmarva, Cowser batted .347 with one home run and 26 RBI.

 Cowser was assigned to the Aberdeen IronBirds of the High-A South Atlantic League to begin the 2022 season.
 In late June, he was promoted to the Bowie Baysox of the Double-A Eastern League.
 In late August, he was promoted to the Norfolk Tides of the Triple-A International League.
 Over 138 games between the three teams, he slashed .278/.406/.469 with 19 home runs, 66 RBI, 18 stolen bases, and 36 doubles.

+Opening the 2023 season, Cowser returned to Norfolk.
+In 56 games for the Tides, he hit .330/.459/.537 with 10 home runs and 40 RBI.